Key takeaways

 • Despite shifting capital market dynamics, technology-oriented stocks remain on course in 2024 to outpace the broader S&P 500 for the fifth time in the past six years.

-Growing interest in artificial intelligence (AI) applications appears to be the key factor underlying the tech sector’s growth.
-Haworth says AI and cloud computing account for a significant portion of today’s corporate spending, as companies seek to enhance productivity and boost their bottom lines.
+AI and cloud computing account for a significant portion of today’s corporate spending, as companies seek to enhance productivity and boost their bottom lines.

 Tech stocks remain popular

 Investors have long been drawn to the tech sector’s innovative nature.
 “Fast is getting faster, and speed, scale and efficiencies across the board don’t happen without technology,” notes Terry Sandven, chief equity strategist with U.S. Bank Asset Management.
 “To a large degree, technology is impacting all sectors of the economy in all walks of life.”
+Over the past decade, the Communications Services and Information Technology index, while experiencing some volatility, has regularly outperformed the broader S&P 500 index.1

-Source: S&P Dow Jones Indices as of September 30, 2024.
+Source: S&P Dow Jones Indices as of November 30, 2024.
 For illustrative purposes only.

 An increasing AI focus

 Six of the top seven stocks in the S&P 500 index (Microsoft, Nvidia, Apple, Alphabet (2 classes), and Meta Platforms) are in the information technology and communication services sectors.
-Those six listings alone represent more than one-fourth of the S&P 500’s market capitalization.4 Many are connected to AI, and corporate AI spending remains significant.
+Those six listings alone represent more than one-fourth of the S&P 500’s market capitalization.3 Many are connected to AI, and corporate AI spending remains significant.

 “What’s not clear yet is how companies investing in AI as a way to increase efficiencies or monetize services for end users will benefit from these advancements,” says Haworth.
 “We’re in a consolidation phase to figure out what revenue growth will be going forward.”
 He adds, “If AI helps boost productivity, that will support not only corporate earnings and current rising stock valuations, but individual prosperity as well.”